amber-smalltalk/amber-documentation/js-glossary.md

 ### Where is `grunt-init` used in Amber?

 It is used internally as first part of `amber init`.
-It uses a `grunt-init-amber` template.
+It uses the `grunt-init-amber` template.

 ### What is `node`?

 Node.js is a project running JavaScript (using Google's V8 engine) in a server environment.
 In addition to the V8 engine itself, it includes libraries for writing servers in async-io manner.
-More and more server parts of the web applications are being written in Node.js as it is straightforward to write performant web server using it, and JavaScript is a higher level language compared to langauages used to write server apps before.
+More and more server parts of the web applications are being written in Node.js as it is straightforward to write performant web server using it, and JavaScript is a higher level language compared to languages used to write server apps before.

 ### Where is `node` used in Amber?